Geometric conditions for the reconstruction of a holomorphic function by an interpolation formula: Introduction

-The essential problem is that there is generally no guarantee that, as $N\rightarrow\infty$, $E_N(f;\eta)$ will converge to $f$ (although it coincides with $f$ on an increasing number of lines).
-We know from~\cite{amadeo4} that it is false, ie there are families of lines with (at least) an associate function such that $E_N(f;\eta)$ will not converge.
-Since we are interested in a reconstruction formula whose convergence is guaranted for every function $f\in\mathcal{O}\left(\C^2\right)$, we want to determine all the {\em good} families of lines for which the convergence of the associate interpolation formula is made sure for any function.
-In this case, we just say the interpolation formula $E_N(\cdot;\eta)$ converges, ie $E_N(f;\eta)$ converges for all $f\in\mathcal{O}\left(\C^2\right)$.
-At the contrary, we will say that $E_N(\cdot;\eta)$ does not converge if there is $f\in\mathcal{O}\left(\C^2\right)$ such that $E_N(f;\eta)$ does not converge.
-This yields to the following result from~\cite{amadeo4}:
+The essential problem is that there is no guarantee that, as $N\rightarrow\infty$, $E_N(f;\eta)$ will converge to $f$ (although it coincides with $f$ on an increasing number of lines).
+We know from~\cite{amadeo4} that in general it is not the case, i.e. there are families of lines with (at least) an associated holomorphic function $f$ such that $E_N(f;\eta)$ will not converge.
+Since we are interested in a reconstruction formula whose convergence is guaranted for every holomorphic function $f$, we want to determine all the {\em good} families of lines $\eta=\left(\eta_j\right)_{j\geq1}$ for which the convergence of the associated interpolation formula $E_N(\cdot;\eta)$ is guaranteed for every holomorphic function.
+Theorems~1 and~2 from~\cite{amadeo4} give equivalent criteria for the validity of such a reconstruction: roughly speaking, the sequence of the directions $\left(\eta_j\right)_{j\geq1}$ of the lines~(\ref{deflines}) must satisfy an exponential estimate of their divided differences (an operator of successive discrete derivatives, see for example~\cite{boor}, \cite{guelfond} and~\cite{steffensen1} for the definition and essential results).
+Nevertheless, the difficulty to check this condition on divided differences gives us the motivation to find a criterion that is easier to understand.
+This leads to the following definition: